JakubSzwajka/JakubSzwajka.github.io/_posts/2021-4-20-Make-Rick-Astley-sing-in-Your-Console.md

 ### Step first — Video

 I assume that you already have some .mp4 file.
 If not, you can use ``pytube``.
-Check out this snippet:
+Check out a snippet:

 ```python
 import pytube